web-infra-dev/midscene-example/android-with-vitest-demo/README.md

+> Midscene x adb is still under development.
+You may use this demo if you want to have an early access.

 # Android demo

 This is a demo to show how to use bridge mode to control the page on your desktop Chrome.